DLTK/DLTK/tools/docker/README.md

 #### CUDA/GPU SUPPORT
 Prerequisites: [nvidia-docker](https://github.com/NVIDIA/nvidia-docker/)

-Change the Dockerfile base image to one of the gpu tagged images from https://hub.docker.com/r/tensorflow/tensorflow/tags/.
-Build the image, and run docker with `--runtime=nvidia`.
+To add GPU support, edit the Dockerfile base image to one of the gpu tagged images from https://hub.docker.com/r/tensorflow/tensorflow/tags/.
+Rebuild the image, and run with `docker run --runtime=nvidia …`.
 See https://github.com/NVIDIA/nvidia-docker for more info.